 - strengthen and diversify the delivery of the small and specialist disciplines covered by this initiative

-- develop a better understanding of the mature student market for nursing, midwifery and allied health courses, including mature and male participation.
+- develop a better understanding of the student market for nursing, midwifery and allied health courses, including mature and male participation.

-The disciplines in scope for targeted interventions are:
+The disciplines in scope for targeted interventions were:

 - therapeutic radiography